-At that time in the 1990’s there was a strong northern cultural alliance mixing the emerging musical distinctiveness of Manchester and Creation Records and the Hacienda and Dance Music with what was coming out of Huddersfield, which for the most part was an abandoning of ‘Englishness‘ in favour of influences from Chile, Mexico, and East and West Coast American and Caribbean poetry.
-It was the idea that a northern English town could ‘re-culture itself’ in some small way and it was this that first attracted the publicity – to the extent that it later caused The World Poetry Festival to be staged there.
-I arrived in Huddersfield when The Writing in the Community Programme, founded by Keith Jafrate, and The Poetry Business, founded by Peter Sansom and a poetry magazine called The Wide Skirt, owned by Geoff Hattersley, had created a community of writing and writers.
-From this community had come Simon Armitage, who was nationally recognised even then.
-A high profile political debate began that led to the idea of a ‘national literature centre’ and I was caught up in things by way of a press photograph.
-The funding for a National Literature Centre was finally awarded to Swansea where it was delayed and then altered to represent the poetry of the Welsh nation in the main and contributed to preserving Welsh literature and culture – especially the language that was spoken less in those days.
-Perhaps there was a problem with a national centre for an art like poetry, since a national centre might uproot poets from the landscape and cultural backdrop of their own part of The British Isles.
+In Huddersfield during the 1990’s there was a strong northern cultural alliance in poetry mixing British influences with influences from Chile, Mexico, and East and West Coast American and the Caribbean.
+It was the idea that a northern English town could ‘re-culture itself’ in some small way and it was this that first attracted the publicity – to the extent that it caused The World Poetry Festival to be staged there.
+I arrived late to The Kirklees Writing in the Community Programme in a workshop led by the great Milner Place, the programme having been founded by Keith Jafrate.
+The K.W.C.P., The Poetry Business, established by Peter Sansom, and a poetry magazine called The Wide Skirt, owned by Geoff Hattersley, had already attracted a community of writers.
+From these community workshops had come Simon Armitage, who was nationally recognized even then.

 All I ever told you was this